 Alkaline Phosphatase, Bone Specific Blood Test

-A Alkaline Phosphatase, Bone Specific Blood Test is helpful in the diagnosis and assessment of severity of metabolic bone disease including Paget disease, osteomalacia, and other states of high bone turnover.
+An alkaline phosphatase, bone-specific blood test is helpful in the diagnosis and assessment of the severity of metabolic bone disease including Paget disease, osteomalacia, and other states of high bone turnover.
 Also used for monitoring efficacy of antiresorptive therapies including postmenopausal osteoporosis treatment.

 Bone alkaline phosphatase (BAP) is the bone-specific isoform of alkaline phosphatase.
 A glycoprotein that is found on the surface of osteoblasts, BAP reflects the biosynthetic activity of these bone-forming cells.
 BAP has been shown to be a sensitive and reliable indicator of bone metabolism.